MenAllen/PhilippeJoubard_5_30032021/README.md

 - manage events with Javascript

 ## !!
 IMPORTANT !!
-- This repo only includes front-end application
+- This repo only includes frontend application
 - Backend application is available from Orinoco github repository:

 			https://github.com/OpenClassrooms-Student-Center/JWDP5